At CloudM, we talk "cloud" everyday. We know our secondary servers from our SaaS Integrations and our Managed Domains from our Multi-Cloud.

-But, we understand that you might not get all the tech parlance that we throw around in our articles, so we have put together this handy glossary to give you a brief definition of each these terms.
+But, we understand that you might not get all the tech parlance we throw around in our articles, so we have put together this handy glossary to briefly define each of these terms.

 |Administrator||An administrator is a user that has permissions to view, edit and delete for certain tasks (that a basic user does not have).||For example, an email signature management administrator can view and edit the email signature options, and apply to an organizational unit or smart team.|